 The Library observes special hours for intersession periods and holidays.
-These hours will be posted on the board at the Library's entrance.
+These hours will be posted on the board at the Library's entrance and on the Library's WebCatalog at: http://lawlib.rwu.edu.

 CIRCULATION POLICY

 Upon presenting a Law School ID card, law school faculty and students may check out library materials under the following circulation policies: